DawieVDL/sandbox-tech/README.md

 This is a private page so it won't be public

 # For game studios
-If you run a game studio or enterainment company feel free to modify this engine for your needs
+If you run a game studio or entertainment company feel free to modify this engine for your needs